fastlane/docs/docs/actions/crashlytics.md

 > Additionally, you can specify `notes`, `emails`, `groups` and `notifications`.<br>Distributing to Groups: When using the `groups` parameter, it's important to use the group **alias** names for each group you'd like to distribute to.
 A group's alias can be found in the web UI.
-If you're viewing the Beta page, you can open the groups dialog by clicking the 'Manage Groups' button.
+If you're viewing the Beta page, you can open the groups dialog by clicking the 'Manage Groups' button.<br>This action uses the `submit` binary provided by the Crashlytics framework.
+If the binary is not found in its usual path, you'll need to specify the path manually by using the `crashlytics_path` option.

 crashlytics ||